Beamanator/Just-To-Learn/react-native/README.md

         - Open developer tools (chrome?)
     - http requests
         - if having trouble with axios, consult this: https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/questions/1924782
+    - Scrolling - straightforward, but different than React (not on by default)
+        - First, find the jsx components you expect to be scrollable
+        - Second, import component `ScrollView` (from `react-native`), and wrap content with that component.
+        - always add this style to your *root* element:
+            - `Flex: 1` - says "please expand component to fill entire content area of the device
+            - **Note**: may not be necessary in android dev

 ## Notes from Youtube Video: